Dor Luzgarten

 2026

-Everything I read, build, think about and work on ends up in one place.
-Obsidian is the vault, Claude Code is wired into it, and OpenClaw agents write to it automatically.
-It's not a notes app anymore - it's a system that captures stuff without me having to remember to.
+Everything I read, build, or think about flows into one system.
+Obsidian is the knowledge base, Claude Code is connected to it, and OpenClaw agents feed it automatically.
+It is no longer a notes app - it is a system that works for me and keeps things without me having to remember them.

-- Search and retrieval across the whole knowledge base, not just keyword matching
+- Smart search across the whole knowledge base, not just keywords

-- Notes sync between OpenClaw and Obsidian so agents know what I know
+- Sync between OpenClaw and Obsidian - agents know what I know